nathansmithpiano/EventTrackerProject/README.md

 ### Description

-  This project uses REST and jparepository to perform CRUD and search procedures through a JSON-based API.
+  This project uses a REST API via JPA and Spring, along with an Angular frontend, to perform CRUD and search procedures through a JSON-based API.
 The database consists of one table - garmin_event - containing my personal activities imported through Garmin Connect.

-### Cool Features

-  It's fun to see an object created and retrieved through JSON and Postman.
-It's also interesting to see my real-life activity data displayed and to be able to study, search, etc.  This should prove interesting in future developments of the same data/project.

 ### Technologies Used